 Today we are talking about quacks, no not quack of a duck but about fraud medical practitioners sometimes referred as quacks.
-Generally they are not real certified or licensed doctors but they claim to be an expert of health field and treat patients and probably illegal in most nations.
-Quack practitioners are found almost at all parts of the globe although they seem to be more prevalent in developing and underdeveloped nations.
+Generally, they are not really certified or licensed doctors but they claim to be an expert in the health field and treat patients and probably illegal in most nations.
+Quack practitioners are found almost in all parts of the globe although they seem to be more prevalent in developing and underdeveloped nations.
 Based on the author’s observation following are probable causes what makes a person fall prey to a quack practitioner:

 Third, lack of certified healthcare providers, probably important in poor nations especially.
-Besides lack of healthcare providers another problem also exists in remote villages of these nations which is lack of good transport system (roads, vehicles etc.) to reach to a health center.
-Also many a times corruption issues also exists in such countries which complicate human life so bitterly that common man probably are left with no alternatives besides believing and seeking help from the quack practitioners.
+Besides lack of healthcare providers, another problem also exists in remote villages of these nations which is lack of good transport system (roads, vehicles etc.) to reach to a health center.
+Also, many a time corruption issues also exist in such countries which complicate human life so bitterly that common man probably is left with no alternatives besides believing and seeking help from the quack practitioners.

-Readers please share your story if any with quacks so that others might benefit from your experiences.
-Everyday around the world thousands of people are probably falling prey to these quacks and lessening their life spans every day, every minute.
+Readers, please share your story if any with quacks so that others might benefit from your experiences.
+Every day around the world thousands of people is probably falling prey to these quacks and lessening their life spans every day, every minute.
 Solution?
-May the international world health agencies come forward along with the individual nations to take legal action against false medical claims and false medical practitioners and simultaneously make worldwide campaign to inform people about the correct ways of seeking health care for a better healthy life.
+May the international world health agencies come forward along with the individual nations to take legal action against false medical claims and false medical practitioners and simultaneously make a worldwide campaign to inform people about the correct ways of seeking health care for a better healthy life.
 May god nurture our wisdom to understand better the good as good and evil as evil!

-The above piece of writing is the authors individual thoughts, understandings and views on the subject discussed, not meant to hurt anyones feelings in any means.
+The above piece of writing is based on the author’s individual thoughts, understandings and views on the subject discussed, not meant to hurt anyone’s feelings by any means.
 Thanks.